uolcano/nec_edu_rebuild/README.md

 Thanks to: https://github.com/xiaotian777/netease-edu

 # Something to say
 For the server API unchanged, I'd have to deploy the site address under another site on GitHub Page.
-GitHub Page supports HTTPS on June 16 2016, thus it means I can not use the HTTP uri to get cross site resource.
+Since GitHub Page supports HTTPS on June 16 2016, thus I can not use the HTTP uri to get cross site resource.
 I've written a [blog](http://uolcano.github.io/blog/2016/08/16/How-to-fallback-https-to-http-on-GitHub-Pages/) about it.